 In Clint, 1994–95, following one of his most common practices, Arienti creates an intervention by erasing parts of a poster of the actor Clint Eastwood, partially distorting the original image.
 By transforming a well-known movie personality into a subject with a completely different appearance, the face disturbingly disfigured, Arienti utilizes the entire expressive power of the image, revealing the weaknesses and insecurities of contemporary society.

-In Senza titolo (Untitled), 1991–92 (not reproduced), the process by which Arienti has manipulated the thirty slide images that make up the work is even more evident.
+In Senza titolo (Untitled), 1991–92, the process by which Arienti has manipulated the thirty slide images that make up the work is even more evident.

 Intervening directly on the slides with scratches, holes, and burns, he has totally transformed the preexisting images.

 City views, flowers, still lifes, and photographs from Arienti’s most private and personal life are methodically destroyed by the artist almost tortured through a modus operandi that, while preserving the violence of the gesture, still retains the delicacy and intimacy characteristic of all his work.

 Stefano Arienti’s works originate from the appropriation of existing images that the artist collects, catalogs and then reworks using a wide variety of manipulation processes.
 Punching, erasing, tracing, scratching, covering are just among the actions performed by the artist.
 His broad methodology in turn produces further images and new meanings, returning stories that have memory, time and feelings as protagonists.
 Cartoline (Postcards), 1990–91, is made engraving on polystyrene plates selected details taken from reproductions of works of art, monuments, landscapes as well as using postcards or greeting cards as sources.
 The collection thus obtained contradicts traditional genre hierarchies.
 By choosing polystyrene–a fragile material yet used to protect and pack delicate items–the artist also opens the work to a further relation with time and ephemerality.